-An area of disturbed weather which the National Hurricane Center (NHC) has been monitoring for the past three days has been officially designated as Subtropical Storm Andrea, the first named storm of the 2019 Atlantic hurricane season.
-An Air Force “Hurricane Hunter” reconnaissance aircraft was flying into the storm Monday
+The broad area of disturbed weather that the National Hurricane Center (NHC) has been monitoring for the past few days as Potential Tropical Cyclone Nine has finally consolidated sufficiently to be classified as Tropical Storm Isaias (pronounced “ees-ah-EE-ahs”).
+It is the ninth named storm of the 2020 Atlantic hurricane season,

 Hurricane Hanna made landfall this afternoon on July 25 as a strong Category 1 hurricane on San Padre Island in southern Texas, packing winds of up to 90 mph.
 The journey to a strong hurricane landfall has been notable- Hanna’s intensification was largely unprecedented, with initial NHC forecasts only predicting

 Tropical Storm Hanna has continued to strengthen today as it moves westward toward the Texas coast, and is now forecast to be a hurricane by the time it makes landfall tomorrow evening.
 The National Oceanic and Atmospheric Administration (NOAA) has been conducting aerial reconnaissance into Tropical Storm Hanna today, providing

 Tropical Storm Gonzalo was named this morning, and has already began to strengthen as it tracks westward over the central Atlantic Ocean.
 By 15:00 UTC on July 22, Gonzalo had strengthened significantly, having received its name only 3 hours earlier.
 At this time, Gonzalo was tracking westward with winds of